mbigras/kustomize-demo/README.md

 ## Conclusion

-You can freely compose Kubernetes YAML objects Kustomize base, overlays, and components.
+You can freely compose Kubernetes YAML objects with Kustomize bases, overlays, and components.
 Bases and overlays compose like inheritance.
 Components compose like plug and play.